 Dr. Calvin Mackie was appointed to the LaSTEM Advisory Council by Governor John Bel Edwards.
 A lifelong resident of New Orleans, Dr. Calvin Mackie graduated from high school with low SAT scores requiring him to undertake special remedial classes before he was admitted to Morehouse College.
 He completed his degree in Mathematics, graduating Magna Cum Laude and a member of the prestigious Phi Beta Kappa National Honor Society.
 He was simultaneously awarded a Bachelors degree in Mechanical Engineering from Georgia Tech, where he subsequently earned his Master and Ph.D. in Mechanical Engineering.
 While pursuing his doctorate degree, he served as an instructor of mathematics at Morehouse College.
 Following graduation, he joined the faculty at Tulane University, where he researched heat transfer, fluid dynamics, energy efficiency, and renewable energy.
 In 2002, he was promoted to Associate Professor with tenure.
 Mackie’s eleven-year academic career ended in June 2007, when Tulane University disbanded the engineering school in response to financial hardship induced by Hurricane Katrina.
 During 2004 and 2005, Mackie was a visiting professor in the Department of Chemical Engineering at the University of Michigan, where he performed research on fuel processors for PEM fuel cells.
 He enjoyed a respected academic career, before refocusing on consulting and professional speaking.
 Mackie has won numerous awards including, in a White House ceremony, the 2003 Presidential Award for Excellence in Science, Mathematics and Engineering Mentoring, in 2002 the Black Engineer of the Year Award for College Level Educator, the 2002 New Orleans Data News Weekly Trailblazer Award, and the Pi Tau Sigma/ASME Excellence in Teaching Award in Mechanical Engineering for 2000 and 2002.
 Following the catastrophic Hurricanes Katrina and Rita in 2005, former Louisiana Governor Kathleen Blanco appointed Dr. Mackie to the thirty-three member board of the Louisiana Recovery Authority (LRA), the guiding agency to lead the state’s rebuilding efforts.
 In 2009, Louisiana Lt.
 Governor Mitch Landrieu appointed Dr. Mackie to the Louisiana Council on the Social Status of Black Boys and Black Men.
 The board elected Mackie to the chair position and he is leading the state’s effort to create policy and programs to positively impact the quality of life for black males and families in the state of Louisiana.
 Committed to community service, Mackie is also an active member of the National Speaker Association and the 100 Black Men of Metro New Orleans.

-Trisha Fos is the current president-elect of the Louisiana Association of Teachers of Mathematics (LATM).
+Trisha Fos is the current president of the Louisiana Association of Teachers of Mathematics (LATM).
 She holds a B.S. degree in Elementary Education and M.A. degree in Curriculum and Instruction with additional certifications in gifted education and reading/literacy, both from LSU.
-She is entering her 13th year of teaching at University Laboratory School in Baton Rouge, currently serving as the K-2 Math and Science Coach.
+She is entering her 15 th year of teaching at University Laboratory School in Baton Rouge, currently serving as the 3-5 Math and ELA Interventionist.
 She previously taught 2nd, 3rd, and 4th grades.
 Over the years, she has mentored many preservice teachers through the LSU College of Education.
 She also teaches and writes curriculum for Tiger Challenge through LSU Pre-College Programs.
-Trisha has been a member of the LATM Executive Council for six years and has served on the board for the Baton Rouge Area Council of Teachers of Mathematics for 9 years.
+Trisha has been a member of the LATM Executive Council for 8 years and has served on the board for the Baton Rouge Area Council of Teachers of Mathematics for 11 years.

 Dr. Janet Pope